This feature is currently in beta.

 - Go to the Chart tab and click on the ‘Chart Builder Settings’ gear icon at the bottom left.

-- Uncheck the box ‘Use Basic Builder’.
+- Check the box ‘Use New Metric Builder’.
 This metric is now using the new advanced metric builder.

 2. Remove transforms that limit your data.

 Since the new metric builder allows you to change your grouping, filtering, and aggregations on the fly, we need to do those types of calculations in the Chart tab and not using transforms in the Data Pipeline.

 Best practice is to split transforms into two groups, Definition transforms, and Presentation transforms.